-Silverchair has prioritized accessibility for years, having designed, developed, and hosted federal government sites that legally required 508 Compliance, such as Patient Safety Network and National Guideline Clearinghouse.
-Today, AA WCAG 2.1 compliance is instilled into our platform’s codebase, which supports over 1300 journals, 8 million articles, 370,000 proceedings, and 50,000 books.
-Based on a study by the World Bank, 15% of the world’s population experience some form of disability, so we know how essential accessibility is to our clients and their users.
+Digital knowledge should be for everyone.
+Silverchair has prioritized accessibility for decades, having designed, developed, and hosted federal government sites that legally required 508 Compliance.
+Today, AA WCAG 2.1 compliance is instilled into our platforms’ codebases and is tested for in every new line of code.
+Based on a study by the World Bank, 16% of the world’s population experience some form of disability, so we know how essential accessibility is to our clients and their users.

 Our User Experience (UX) Designers work with clients from the beginning of projects on AA-compliant color contrast, font-sizing, and terminology.
 They also consult with developers on interaction design patterns and the semantic sequence of content in the source code to ensure our products are screenreader and keyboard operable.